thebgacademy/T2T_with_verko/docs/hands-on.md

 ```bash
 ./BandageNG &
 ```
+> [!important]
+> Note that you must have pop-ups enabled in your browser as this opens the software in a new window

 <details><summary><b>Verkko assembly graph</b></summary>
 <b>Note: the exact node names may change as parts of verkko are non-deterministic on re-runs but they actual sequences are the same</b>